Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 Usually, the Fourier thermal solver calculates the temperature field starting from the moment the mold is filled until the casting is completely solidified.
 To model the structure in a selected region (section), it is necessary to have a temperature field in this region from the moment the liquidus temperature is reached to the moment the solidus temperature is reached.
 This time range can be substantially narrower than the total solidification time of the entire casting.
 The correct choice of the time range significantly reduces the size of the saved files and the calculation time.
 If the macrostructure calculation is performed separately from the thermal calculation, the necessary values can be determined in the Mirage postprocessor by analyzing the temperature fields in the desired area of the casting.

 The appearance of solid phase nuclei in a supercooled melt is a random process.
 The number of nuclei that appear in the melt when the supercooling changes by a small d(ΔT) value is described by the Gaussian distribution (3).
-The parameters of solid phase nucleation are set separately for the melt volume and for the casting-mold interface.
+The parameters of solid phase nucleation are set separately for the melt volume and for the casting-mold interface (for the surface nucleation parameters, see the Surface Nucleation section).

 In the presence of large temperature gradients, a high rate of melt cooling, and/or an unreasonably large time step for calculating the thermal problem, errors in the automatic processing of the LCD are possible.
 To prevent this situation, the user is given the opportunity to independently determine (extend) the temperature interval for the existence of LCD using the following parameters.